jjjj473/ggggg/README.md

 ## Notes
 This is a simple example and not a full-featured browser.
 It demonstrates how to block certain requests for privacy.
 Feel free to extend it further.

+### Built-in Pages

+The browser provides a few pages that are rendered internally:

+- `archbrowser://history` — view browsing history stored in the SQLite database
+- `archbrowser://downloads` — list completed downloads
+- `archbrowser://settings` — settings page with a link to clear all saved data